i05nagai/memorandum/language/english_speaking.md

 * more and more/ better and better
     * Your English is improving. it's getting better and better.
     * The city has grown fast in recent years. it's got bigger and bigger.
-    * As I lostend to his story, I became more and more convinced that he is lying
+    * As I listened to his story, I became more and more convinced that he is lying
     * These days more and more people are learning English
     * It gets more and more difficult to understand what is goind on
-    * More and more peopole are becoming fed up with the corruption in government
+    * More and more people are becoming fed up with the corruption in government
     * More and more, we are finding that people want to continue working beyond 60
     * As the disease worsened, he found walking more and more difficult
     * I find myself thinking about it more and more